OpenEvalProject/evals/manuscripts/elife-03421/v1/manuscript.md

 We were unable to reproducibly measure glutathione concentrations in microsomal fractions of cultured cells; however, the effect of ChaC1 over-expression on total cellular glutathione was quantifiable.
 At similar levels of over-expression, cytosolic ChaC1 led to a marked depletion of total cellular glutathione levels, whereas ER-localized ChaC1CtoS had a more modest effect.
 However, ER-localized ChaC1CtoS markedly enhanced glutathione depletion by low concentrations of buthionine-sulfoxide (BSO, an inhibitor of the rate limiting step of glutathione biosynthesis, Figure 3I).
 To avoid the corrupting effect of an untransfected pool of cells, these ensemble measurements were conducted in stable clones homogenously and conditionally-expressing ChaC1 from a doxycycline-inducible transgene.
 They point to relatively slow equilibration of cytosolic and ER pools of glutathione in mammalian cells.
 Given that Grx1-roGFP2 reacts with glutathione with a Kmax0.5 in the 10−5 M range (Figure 3D) the effacement of its kinetic advantage over roGFP2 in the DTT washout experiment, indicated a profound and selective depletion of lumenal glutathione by the ER-targeted expression of active ChaC1, with modest effects on other cellular pools of glutathione.

-## Lumenal glutathione is dispensable to the reductive facets of ER protein folding
+### Lumenal glutathione is dispensable to the reductive facets of ER protein folding

 Maturation of the LDL-R in the ER entails significant rearrangement of its 30 disulfide bonds (Jansens et al., 2002) and involves the reduced form of the PDI family member ERdj5 (Oka et al., 2013).
 Maturation of the LDL-R can be tracked by the conversion of the relatively high mobility, glycosylated, ER form, to the lower-mobility post-ER form (reflective of Golgi sugar modifications) in pulse-chase labeling followed by immunoprecipitation.
 We thus compared the effects of ER expression of active ChaC1CtoS and the catalytically inactive ChaC1CtoS;E116Q mutant on the rate of maturation of co-expressed LDL-R tagged on its C-terminal, cytosolic facing domain, with a triple FLAG-tag.

-Conversion of the LDL-R from its ER to post-ER form was unaffected by the presence of either active or inactive form of ER-ChaC1 and proceeded with a half-life of ∼1 hr in presence or absence of an active glutathione-depleting enzyme in the ER (
+Conversion of the LDL-R from its ER to post-ER form was unaffected by the presence of either active or inactive form of ER-ChaC1 and proceeded with a half-life of ∼1 hr in presence or absence of an active glutathione-depleting enzyme in the ER (Figure 4A).
+The non-reducing gel revealed identical accelerated mobility of LDL-R at the earliest time point, regardless of expression of ChaC1, indicating that glutathione depletion also had no drastic effect on the earlier oxidative phase of LDL-R maturation (Figure 4A,B).

 ![Figure 4.](https://cdn.elifesciences.org/articles/03421/elife-03421-fig4-v1.jpg)

 **Figure 4.:** (A) Autoradiograph of metabolically labeled LDL receptor (LDL-R) immunopurified from HeLa cells co-expressing the FLAG-tagged LDL-R and ER-localized enzymatically active (ER-ChaC1CtoS) or inactive ChaC1 (ER-ChaC1CtoS;E116Q) and resolved on a reducing SDS-PAGE.
 Cells were lysed at the end of a 30-min labeling pulse (lanes 1 and 6) or after an additional chase period (indicated).
 The mobility of the ER and Golgi forms of the LDL-R on reducing (left) and non-reducing (right) SDS-PAGE is indicated, as is the labeled ChaC1, which is also recovered in this anti-FLAG immunoprecipitation.
 (B) Graphic presentation of the conversion of the ER to Golgi form of the LDL-R from ‘A’ above.
 Shown is a representative experiment reproduce three times with similar outcome.
 (C) Autoradiograph of an experiment similar in layout to that depicted in ‘A’ above.
 Where indicated, the cells were exposed to the glutathione synthesis inhibitor buthionine-sulfoxide (BSO, 100 µM, 20 hr) before the pulse-chase labeling.
 (D) Graphic presentation of the conversion of the ER to Golgi form of the LDL-R from ‘C’ above.
 Shown is a representative experiment reproduce three times with similar outcome.
 (E) Bar graph of total cellular glutathione in cells manipulated as in the experiment described in ‘C’ (shown is the mean ±SD, n = 3, *p<0.05).
 (F) Trace of time-dependent changes in the ratio of oxidized and reduced roGFP2 expressed in the ER of mouse embryonic fibroblasts with genetic lesions compromising disulfide bond formation (Ero1am/m; Ero1bm/m; Prdx4m/y) following a brief reductive pulse with dithiothreitol followed by a washout.
 The cells co-expressed ER-localized enzymatically active (ER-ChaC1CtoS) or inactive ChaC1 (ER-ChaC1CtoS;E116Q) marked at its C-terminus with an mCherry fluorescent probe.
 (G) Bar diagram of the half-time to recovery of oxidized roGFP2 following the reductive DTT pulse in ‘F’ above.
-Note that expression of active ChaC1 in the ER did not affect the rate of recovery of the sentinel disulfide in ER-localized roGFP2.DOI: http://dx.doi.org/10.7554/eLife.03421.008
+Note that expression of active ChaC1 in the ER did not affect the rate of recovery of the sentinel disulfide in ER-localized roGFP2.

 LDL-R maturation was also unaffected by further global depletion of cellular glutathione, effected by the combined expression of ER-ChaC1CtoS and exposure to buthionine sulfoxide (BSO), which depleted glutathione globally (Figure 4C–E).
 These experiments, conducted in HeLa cells, where reductive editing of LDL-R disulfides was first discovered (Jansens et al., 2002), reinforces the dispensability of glutathione to that process.

 To further explore the potential role of ER glutathione in the early oxidative steps of protein folding, we used highly sensitized mouse cells genetically deficient in the upstream thiol oxidases ERO1 and PRDX4 (Zito et al., 2010b, 2012) Expression of active ChaC1 in their ER had no effect on the kinetics of disulfide re-formation on ER-localized roGFP2 following a reductive DTT pulse (Figure 4F–G), further attesting to the dispensability of glutathione to thiol oxidation in the mammalian ER.

-The degradation of misfolded NHK-A1AT requires the action of the reduced form of a specialized PDI, ERdj5 (
+The degradation of misfolded NHK-A1AT requires the action of the reduced form of a specialized PDI, ERdj5 (Ushioda et al., 2008; Hagiwara et al., 2011).
+To determine if an ER pool of glutathione contributes to this process, we compared the half-life of C-terminally FLAG-tagged NHK-A1AT in cells expressing active ER-ChaC1CtoS and the catalytically inactive ER-ChaC1CtoS;E116Q.
+The stability of NHK-A1AT was unaffected by ChaC1 both in HeLa cells (Figure 5A,D) and in 293T cells (Figure 5B,E).
+Furthermore, depletion of total cellular pools of glutathione by coincidental exposure to BSO had no effect on NHK-A1AT half-life (Figure 5C,F), complementing the evidence for the dispensability of glutathione for ER-associated degradation of this redox-dependent substrate.

 ![Figure 5.](https://cdn.elifesciences.org/articles/03421/elife-03421-fig5-v1.jpg)

 **Figure 5.:** (A) Autoradiograph of metabolically labeled NHK-A1AT immunopurified from HeLa cells co-expressing C-terminally FLAG-tagged NHK-A1AT and ER-localized enzymatically active (ER-ChaC1CtoS) or inactive ChaC1 (ER-ChaC1CtoS;E116Q) and resolved on a reducing or non-reducing SDS-PAGE.
 Cells were lysed at the end of a 30-min labeling pulse (lanes 1 and 5) or after an additional chase period (indicated).
 The mobility of the labeled NHK-A1AT, and the ER-chaperone BiP that co-purifies with it, are indicated, as is the labeled ChaC1, which is also recovered in this anti-FLAG immunoprecipitate.
 (B) Autoradiograph of samples recovered from 293T cells in an experimental design as in ‘A’.
 (C) Autoradiograph of samples recovered from HeLa cells in an experimental design as in ‘A’.
 Where indicated, cells were exposed to the glutathione synthesis inhibitor buthionine-sulfoxide (BSO, 100 µM, 20 hr) before the pulse-chase labeling.
 (D–F) Plot of time-dependent change in NHK-A1AT (monomer) signal from the reducing gels A–C above.
-Shown are representative experiments reproduced twice with similar outcome.DOI: http://dx.doi.org/10.7554/eLife.03421.009
+Shown are representative experiments reproduced twice with similar outcome.

 Thiol redox reactions contribute to protein folding homeostasis in the endoplasmic reticulum.
 This is reflected in enhanced signaling in the endoplasmic reticulum unfolded protein response (UPR) in cells impaired in ER thiol redox (Frand and Kaiser, 1998; Pollard et al., 1998).
 Therefore, to gain a more global view on the impact of ER glutathione depletion on ER protein folding homeostasis, we compared the effect on UPR activity of ER-targeted active and inactive ChaC1.
 These experiments made use of mCherry-tagged ChaC1CtoS, which retains its enzymatic activity, purges the ER of glutathione (Figures 1D and 3G) and marks the ChaC1-expressing cells.

-Dual-channel FACS analysis revealed that neither active nor inactive ER-ChaC1
+Dual-channel FACS analysis revealed that neither active nor inactive ER-ChaC1CtoS-mCherry-KDEL measurably affected the basal activity of a stably integrated mammalian UPR reporter, CHOP::GFP (Novoa et al., 2001) (reflected in the absence of a shift to the right in the mCherry positive population of cells, Figure 6A, left column).
+Furthermore, the activity of the CHOP::GFP reporter, which was increased by tunicamycin, a toxin that perturbs protein folding homeostasis in the ER, was unaffected by ChaC1 (Figure 6A).
+The indifference of the UPR to ER-ChaC1CtoS is observed over a broad range of unfolded protein stress and over a broad range of ER-ChaC1CtoS-mCherry-KDEL expression, and suggests that the lesson learned from the sentinel proteins, LDL-R and NHK-A1AT likely extend to the bulk of proteins that fold oxidatively in the ER under normal cell culture conditions.

 ![Figure 6.](https://cdn.elifesciences.org/articles/03421/elife-03421-fig6-v1.jpg)

 **Figure 6.:** (A) Two-dimensional plots (FACScans) of fluorescent intensity of individual CHO cells containing a stably-integrated UPR reporter, CHOP::GFP (Novoa et al., 2001), following transfection with plasmids encoding ER-localized, active (ER-ChaC1CtoS-mCherry-KDEL) or inactive ChaC1 (ER-ChaC1CtoS;E116Q-mCherry-KDEL).
 GFP fluorescent intensity, reporting on the activity of the UPR (X-axis), was detected at 530 ± 30 nm following excitation at 488 nm, whereas mCherry fluorescent intensity, reporting on the level of ChaC1-mCherry-KDEL in the ER (Y axis), was detected at 610 ± 20 nm following excitation at 561 nm.
 Where indicated the cells were exposed to the ER stress-inducing agent tunicamycin for the indicated period of time.
 (B) Three-color FACScans as in ‘A’ of CHOP::GFP cells co-transfected with expression plasmids for a hyperactive mutant of ERO1 (C104A, C133A; ERO1*) tagged by the cell-surface marker CD2 (decorated with an AF647-tagged antibody and detected by excitation at 640 nm and emission at 670 nm) with a wildtype or inactive mutants of ChaC1 fused to mCherry, as noted above.
-The axis of the scans are labeled with the cognate signals and panels numbered for ease of reference in the text.DOI: http://dx.doi.org/10.7554/eLife.03421.010
+The axis of the scans are labeled with the cognate signals and panels numbered for ease of reference in the text.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/03421/elife-03421-fig6-figsupp1-v1.jpg)

 **Figure 6—figure supplement 1.:** FACScans as in ‘6B’ of CHO cells stably transduced with an XBP1 splicing reporter linked to the expression of the fluorescent protein Venus (Iwawaki et al., 2004).
 Where indicated cells were co-transfected with expression plasmids for a hyperactive mutant of ERO1 (C104A, C133A; ERO1*) tagged by the cell-surface marker CD2 and wild-type or inactive mutants of ChaC1 fused to mCherry.
-The axis of the scans is labeled with the cognate signals.DOI: http://dx.doi.org/10.7554/eLife.03421.011
+The axis of the scans is labeled with the cognate signals.

 The role of ER glutathione was further explored under conditions in which ER redox balance was perturbed by co-expression of a deregulated allele of the ER oxidase ERO1 (Sevier et al., 2007), which has been shown to hyper-oxidize the mammalian ER (Baker et al., 2008) and modestly activate the UPR (Hansen et al., 2012).
 Introduction of the C104A; C133A human ERO1L (ERO1*), expressed from a plasmid tagged with the CD2 surface marker indeed modestly activated the UPR, whether measured in cells stably expressing the CHOP::GFP transcriptional reporter (Figure 6B, reflected in the higher GFP levels of cells co-expressing the CD2 marker which tags the ERO1*-expressing cells, panels 2, 4, and 7) or an XBP1::Venus splicing reporter (Iwawaki et al., 2004) (Figure 6—figure supplement 1).
 However, co-expression of active ChaC1CtoS had no evident synergistic effect with ERO1* on UPR activity beyond that observed with the enzymatically inactive E116Q mutant enzyme.
 This is evident by first noting that in this co-transfection experiment most ERO1* expressing cells (CD2 positive) are also co-expressing the Cherry-tagged ChaC1CtoS (Figure 6B, panels 3 and 6) and then noting that the relationship between ERO1* expression (for which CD2 is a surrogate) and the CHOP::GFP signal is indistinguishable in cells co-expressing wild-type and enzymatically inactive ChaC1CtoS (Figure 6B panels 4 and 7).
 Similarly, the co-expression of ERO1* does not impart sensitivity to active ChaC1, as reflected by the observation that CHOP::GFP levels are unaffected by ChaC1CtoS in these double positive cells (Figure 6B panels 5 and 8).
 These findings indicate that glutathione is dispensable for the function of the ER even under hyperoxidizing conditions.